-The zero gradient travellator is fascinating,
+The airport travellator is fascinating,

-whose eyes are ablaze with excitement
+if you’re the sort whose eyes are ablaze with excitement

-over the latest development in detergent technology.
+over the latest developments in detergent technology.

-Gwendolyn, the older lady beside me, is such a person.
+Gwendolyn is such a person.

 The deranged bitch